LibraryOfCongress/fetch-inventory_service/README.md

 For local builds, there is no need to have a `.env` file.
 For deployed environments, devops should handle seeding this file into the repository root before building.

+The container images then move `.env` into the config directory at build, and `python-dotenv` is used to ensure parsing occurs prior to building the Pydantic Settings class.

 ## Containerization

 The Python Slim image is used as a base for the container.
 This image itself is based on Debian:Buster, thus any need to interact with the container system should refer to Debian documentation.